Fast superconducting qubit control with sub-harmonic drives: Introduction

-This control scheme has two main advantages.
+The proposed control scheme has two main advantages.
 The first advantage is that the drive frequency is separated from the qubit transition frequency.
 It allows us to suppress a primary relaxation channel in the system without affecting the ability to control the qubit by engineering the impedance at two widely separated frequencies.
-To this end, we place a reflective low-pass filter (LPF) with very low absorption and good isolation in the stop band at the qubit drive port, as shown in Figure~\ref{fig:schematic}(a).
+To this end, we placed a reflective low-pass filter (LPF) with low absorption (S11($\omega_d$)=\unit[0.2]{dB}) and good isolation in the stop band (S21($\omega_q$)=\unit[61]{dB}) at the qubit drive port, as shown in Figure~\ref{fig:schematic}(a).
 This suppresses qubit photon leakage to the environment through resonant decay while allowing low-frequency drive photons to pass freely.
 Therefore, the drive port can be more strongly coupled to the qubit for fast control without increasing the qubit's direct relaxation rate.
-The second advantage of sub-harmonic control is that the Rabi rate is proportional to the drive amplitude cubed because it is a three-photon driving process, which allows us to rapidly improve qubit gate speed with only a moderate increase of drive power.
+The second advantage of subharmonic control is that the Rabi rate is proportional to the drive amplitude cubed because it is a three-photon driving process, which allows us to rapidly improve qubit gate speed with only a moderate increase of drive power.

-In this work, we experimentally demonstrate the concept of single qubit, sub-harmonic control and achieve gates as fast as \unit[35]{ns} with gate fidelities up to 99.7\% on a typical, unoptimized transmon qubit.
-We also present calculations which address two key questions about practical implementation of sub-harmonic gates.
+In this paper, we experimentally demonstrate the concept of single qubit, subharmonic control and achieve gates as fast as \unit[37.4]{ns} with gate fidelities up to 99.91\% on a typical, unoptimized transmon qubit.
+We also present calculations which address two key questions about practical implementation of subharmonic gates.
 First, we present a theoretical study of the effects of the low frequency lossy environment on the qubit's coherence, finding that this coupling offers a negligible decay channel even for very strong couplings.
-Second, based on both theoretical calculations and measured parameters of our system, we find that the combination of low loss at base with realistic filter losses should allow high fidelity qubit gates with lower heating than conventional direct qubit drives.
+Second, based on both theoretical calculations and measured parameters of our system, we find that the combination of low loss at base with realistic filter losses should allow high fidelity qubit gates with heating lower than conventional direct qubit drives.